Chinese New Year - Year of the Tiger for Preschoolers

 Displaying Fireworks

-The fireworks were invented by the Chinese thousands of years ago.
-Red symbolizes fire, which according to legend can drive away bad luck.
+The Chinese invented fireworks thousands of years ago.
+Red symbolizes fire, which, according to legend, can drive away bad luck.
 The fireworks that shower the festivities are rooted in a similar ancient custom.
 Long ago, people in China lit bamboo stalks, believing that the crackling flames would frighten evil spirits.

 Chinese New Year's Fireworks by Roven from Unsplash